minoobeyzavi/Transpara/Druid-Interface.md

-## Druid: Working Instruct to Load Batch Data and Query
+## Working Instructions to Load Batch Data and Query

 #### Install Druid